Get Used to It (Rhino Bucket album)

-Get Used to It is the second album by the American band Rhino Bucket, released in 1992.
+Get Used to It is the second album by the American rock band Rhino Bucket, released in 1992.
 "Ride with Yourself" appeared in the movie Wayne's World and on its soundtrack.
 The band supported the album with a North American tour.

 Production

-Produced by Terry Manning, the album was very influenced by AC/DC.
+Produced by Terry Manning, the album was heavily influenced by AC/DC.

 Critical reception

 The Los Angeles Times noted that Rhino Bucket's "sound comes from their years listening to the euphoric racket of AC/DC, Black Sabbath, Led Zeppelin, Cheap Trick and Kiss, among other hard-rock heroes from the 1970s."
 The Buffalo News concluded that "Georg Dolivo's sandblaster voice and the tight no-frills (roots metal?) band can't quite overcome the lack of inspiration in the songwriting."

 AllMusic wrote: "The riffs are more important [than] the song and, in the band's favor, they come up with a fair share of solid hooks."